 When you save in a pension the taxman helps to increase your pension pot by providing tax relief, subject to certain limits.

 - Tax-efficient growth

 Money in your pension fund grows largely free of tax.
-This could help to boost the amount you have in you fund.
+This could help to boost the amount you have in your fund.

 - Employer contributions

-With company pensions your employer makes contributions to your pension, increasing the amount going into your fund.
+With workplace pensions your employer makes contributions to your pension, increasing the amount going into your fund.
 Depending on the scheme, they may match up to 100% of the contributions you make.

 - Access to investing in funds